norgepaul/TChromeTabs/README.md

 # TChromeTabs
-TChromeTabs is a comprehensive implementation of Google Chrome's tabs for Delph7 - Delphi XE8
+TChromeTabs is a comprehensive implementation of Google Chrome's tabs for Delphi 6 - Delphi XE8